-This Privacy Policy outlines how Evolving Technologies Pty Ltd (ABN 72 654 819 128), trading as Valory ("we", "us", or "our"), collects, uses, discloses, stores, and protects personal information in connection with our AI voice agent platform and related services (collectively, the "Service").
+This Privacy Policy outlines how Evolving Technologies Pty Ltd (ABN 72 654 819 128), trading as Valory AI ("we", "us", or "our"), collects, uses, discloses, stores, and protects personal information in connection with our AI voice agent platform and related services (collectively, the "Service").

 We are committed to protecting your privacy and managing your personal information in an open and transparent manner, in accordance with the Privacy Act 1988 (Cth) (the "Privacy Act") and the Australian Privacy Principles (APPs).